15 Essentials You Need to Pack for London in 2023

 You probably think you already know this, right?
 It’s rainy in London… right?

 Yes, it does rain in London… but it doesn’t rain all day, every day, all year long!
 London has distinct seasons, and depending on when you’re traveling to London will have a huge impact on the weather and what you need to pack.
 Here’s a brief breakdown:

+- Spring returns to London with March/April showers and May flowers.
+I love spring in London, as the city blooms with magnolias, tulips, and daffodils.
 There’s a good chance of rain in the spring in London, and the temperatures only start to get nice and warm toward the end of the season (ranging from 40°-60°F (4°-15°C)).
-Bring rain boots to keep your feet dry while exploring the city.
+Still, bring your rain boots to keep your feet dry while exploring the city.